YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/01_cli.rst

 -------

 The Mojito CLI utility also lets you use YUI Test to run unit tests for mojit code.
-Fortunately, Mojito comes with some YUI Test code for you to use.
+In this module, we're just going to look at how to use the CLI to run tests.
 We'll go into detail about how to write tests in the `6.
 Testing in Mojito <06_testing.html>`_ module.

+Because Mojito creates some boilerplate YUI Test code when you create a mojit, you can try using the ``test`` command without having to write tests.
+Of course, you'll want to write your own tests as you develop your application.

-For now, let's look at how to invoke tests with the ``test`` command.
+For now, let's just look at how to invoke tests with the ``test`` command.
 To run unit tests for all of your mojits, use the following:

 ``$ mojito test app``